mathjax/MathJax-docs/options/accessibility.rst

    the MathDocument's ``enrichError()`` method, which simply prints a warning message in the browser console window.
 The original (unenriched) MathML will be used for the output of the expression.
-   You can override the defaul tbehavior by providing a function that does whatever you want, such as recording the error, or replacing the original MathML with alterntiave MathML contianing an error message.
+   You can override the default tbehavior by providing a function that does whatever you want, such as recording the error, or replacing the original MathML with alterntiave MathML containing an error message.

 .. note::